wp-plugins/popups/README.txt

 The new Popups plugin can display multiple popups.
 Is the perfect solution to increase your social followers, add call to actions, increase your mailing lists by adding a form like mailchimp or to display any important message in a simple popup.

-It's compatible with the major form plugins like :
+It's compatible with the major form plugins like (read FAQ):
 * Gravity Forms
 * Ninja Forms
 * Contact form 7
+* USP Forms
 * Infusion Soft
 * Jetpack
 * Mailpoet